This looks like the original site: Abby Martin at Disclose TV

 “Meanwhile, as in Japan, the burden of reconstruction was placed upon German workers, in part by fiscal measures that wiped out the savings of the poor and union treasuries.
 “So thoroughgoing was the U.S. assault on German labor that even the AFL [American Federation of Labor] complained,” [Carolyn] Eisenberg comments, though the AFL had helped to lay the basis for these consequences by its anti-union activities.
 Union activists were purged and strikes were blocked by force.
 By 1949, the State Department expressed its pleasure that “industrial peace had been attained,” with a now docile and tractable labor force and an end to the vision of a unified popular movement that might challenge the authority of owners and managers.
 As Tom Bower describes the outcome in study of the rehabilitation of Nazi war criminals, “Four years after the war, those responsible for the day-to-day management of post-war Germany were remarkably similar to the management during the days of Hitler,” including bankers and industrialists convicted of war crimes who were released and restored to their former roles, reversing their collaboration with US corporations.” – pages 42, 341 & 342 of “Deterring Democracy” by Noam Chomsky

 For a long time afterward, the victorious allies in WWII would refer to the evil of Nazism and make statements like “Never again.”
 But that sort of thing is easy.
 The meaning, mainly, that people are to, or were to, take away from that position, and statements like “Never again,” is that powerful evildoers will never again be allowed to plunge the world into war.
 The civilized nations would be on guard against that and not allow it.
-Except that there were too many uncivilized nations then, including the victors, and there are even fewer now.
+Except that there were too many uncivilized nations then, including the victors, let alone now.
 And the nasty ones are nastier.
 What’s more, the political world has changed.
 Most nation states are part of a network, the corporatocracy, presided over by it’s most powerful and brutal member, the United States, which has (re) launched a war on terror, a ‘global’ war on terror.
 But the terrorists, it turns out, are a very varied lot and include most of the planet’s law-abiding (mostly), regular people.
 And I’m not saying that they’re all righteous.
 Still…

 What the corporatocracy really feels must be “never again,” was made clear when the Trilateral Commission, unimpressed with citizens taking their freedom for granted and believing in democracy, had, from the 1%’s standpoint, too damn much to say about matters affecting them, which the Commission’s members referred to as a “crisis of democracy.”
 They decided to use their considerable clout to sideline citizens and have largely been successful.
 We can talk, but without democratic, political representation and a willingness to completely rebel against the theft of democracy and the political process, we are powerless as the exploiters go, literally, crazy.